-The DISTANCE campus location indicates Distance Learning courses.
+The ONLINE campus location indicates Distance Learning courses.
 These are typically administered online, but some courses may require proctored exams, on-campus labs, clinicals, or other special on-campus meetings.
 For information on Distance Learning, visit reynolds.edu/cde or call the Center for Distance Learning at (804) 523-5612 or (800) 711-1628 (Virginia only).

-Certificates or degrees shown with an asterisk () on the following pages indicate transfer degree and certificate programs.
+Certificates or degrees shown with an asterisk () indicates transfer degree and certificate programs.